All Episodes

 It doesn't produce students who are fully ready to jump into a society in which there are many more points of view than are adequately represented at Dartmouth.

-So I wouldn't mind a certain degree of bludgeoning, even of Dartmouth, to say, listen, don't be too complacent.
+So I wouldn't mind a certain degree of bludgeoning even of Dartmouth to say, listen, don't be too complacent, there's a lot that you two need to fix.

-And I think because of that, it's going to meet with extreme punishment.
+Harvard, which represents kind of extreme aggression, and I think because of that, it's going to meet with extreme punishment.

 Then you have Columbia, which tried to do moderate aggression, but quickly decided that it was the wiser course of action to enter into a negotiated settlement.

-To give you a single example, the Trump administration is going to have a kind of ombudsman or monitor that is going to be overseeing Colombia's activities in terms of free speech, in terms of anti-Semitism, in terms of the safety of Jewish students on the campus.
+The Trump administration is going to have a kind of ombudsman or monitor that is going to be overseeing Colombia's activities in terms of free speech, in terms of anti Semitism, in terms of the safety of Jewish students on the campus, so something that colleges would never have agreed to, never even considered.

 Remember, these are colleges, these are not state universities.

-It's one thing if the legislature of Ohio said we want to appoint an ombudsman to be looking over what's going on at Ohio State.
+It's one thing if the legislature of Ohio said, We want to appoint an ombudsman to be looking over what's going on at Ohio State.

 They have every right to do that.